Transfers of some Hecke elements for possibly ramified base change in GL_n: Introduction

 \end{thm}

 This paper is organized as follows.
 In Section \ref{tes}, according to the notation of \cite{KS}, we interpret base change lifts in terms of the twisted endoscopic lifts which has been itself well-known and not new at all.
 Since the author could not find any suitable reference, we state it more than necessary.
 In Section \ref{Norm} we recall the norm map (in Section 3 of \cite{KS}) for the base change lifts, equivalently, for our twisted endoscopic data.
-The author would find some explanation in Section 1 of \cite{AC}.
+The author would find a related explanation in Section 1 of \cite{AC}.
 However, we fit into the notation in \cite{KS} as much as possible.
-In Section \ref{tc} through Section \ref{oi} we study basic facts about (normalized) orbital integrals and recall the definition of semi-simple descend.
+In Section \ref{tc} through Section \ref{oi} we study basic facts about (normalized) orbital integrals and recall the definition of semi-simple descent.
 We largely follow the argument in Ganapathy-Varma's paper \cite{GV}.
 In Section \ref{tf}, we compute the transfer factor $\Delta^{{\rm IV}}$ with ``upper IV''.
 The author really owe Professor Waldspurger a lot with email correspondences in the computation of $\Delta^{{\rm IV}}$.
-A key in our matching theorem is the semi-simple descend theorem whose proof is devoted to Section \ref{sdt}.
+A key in our matching theorem is the semi-simple descent theorem whose proof is devoted to Section \ref{sdt}.
 In Section \ref{proof}, we give proofs of main theorems.

 \textbf{Acknowledgments.} This work has been raised toward an application to equidistribution theorems for $Sp_{2n}$ in \cite{KWY}.
 I really appreciate my collaborators (H-H .Kim ans S. Wakatsuki) to encourage me to prove the transfer theorem here.
 The author would also like to thank professors M. Oi, J-L. Waldspurger, and S. Yamana for helpful discussions.
 Professor Oi explained me about the importance of Ganapathy-Varma's paper \cite{GV} and also how the work of Waldspurger in the book \cite{Wal-book} should be understood.
 The special thanks are given to Professor Waldspurger again for explaining the author about how to compute the transfer factors in our setting.
+Finally the author would like to express his sincere gratitude to the anonymous referees for their carefully reading of this paper and for giving the author a lot of constructive and valuable comments.
+In particular, the statement of Theorem \ref{main3} and its proof in an earlier version were collected according to the referee's suggestion.